 All Saints’ Sunday

-1. The Beatitude we will focus in on today is the sixth: Blessed are the pure in heart, For they shall see God.
+Today we will briefly reflect on precisely one Beatitude: Blessed are the pure in heart, for they shall see God.